ORLY Color Pass Nail Polish Review + Coupon – Summer 2018

 The Verdict: I said during the Spring review that I was looking forward to the summer collection, and Orly did not disappoint!
 This is my favorite collection I have ever seen released from Orly, and I am so happy to know own it in its entirety.
 You will probably be able to buy the individual polishes for cheaper than the retail value at Ulta or Sally’s, but considering the monthly cost of the box is $29.75 finding the whole collection for cheaper than the color pass price will be difficult.
 I loved the fun extras this box included, too!
 Fall will have a tough act to follow, but I think Orly is up to the challenge.

 Can you still get this box if you sign up today?
 Yes!
 If you sign up for the ORLY Color Pass, your first collection would be the Summer box.

-Coupon: Use code MSA-ORLY to save $10 off an annual subscription!
+COUPON: Use code MSA-ORLY to save $10 off your first box!

 Value Breakdown: The annual subscription costs $119, or $29.75 a box, and I calculated a value of $76.84 for everything except the nail art supplies.
 That means you are paying approximately the following per item:

 - Glossier: $2.13

 Keep Track of Your Subscriptions: Add this box to your subscription list or wishlist!